Macquarie Island Toothfish Fishery

 Line drawing: FAO

 The catch of Patagonian toothfish in the MITF (Figure 26.2) has been variable over time and generally below, but close to, the TAC.
 Initial catches in the fishery were relatively high but decreased from 1999 to 2003, when the Aurora Trough was effectively closed to commercial fishing, and only a single vessel was permitted to fish to maintain the tagging program and conduct experimental acoustic surveys.
-Catch in the 2017–18 season was 92 t below the TAC.
+Catch in the 2018–19 season was just below the TAC.

-In 2017, Stock Synthesis 3 software was used to assess the Patagonian toothfish stock (Day & Hillary 2017).
+The Stock Synthesis 3 software was used in 2017 to assess the Patagonian toothfish stock (Day & Hillary 2017).
 This integrated two-area assessment fits to tag–recapture, length composition and age-at-length data.
 The assessment assumes a single stock in the MITF but with spatial structuring of fishing and movement between two areas (northern and southern), with recruitment to both areas.
-Using this assessment, 2017 female spawning biomass was estimated at 69 per cent of unfished levels (SB0).
+Using this assessment, 2017 female spawning biomass was estimated at 69% of unfished levels (0.69SB0).
 Following the CCAMLR control rule (which uses a target of 0.50SB0 rather than 0.48SB0), a two-year TAC was calculated for the MITF for 2018–19 and 2019–20, which was robust to a wide array of catch distributions spread among the different fishing areas.
-The TAC for the 2016–17 and 2017–18 seasons was derived from a 2016 assessment (Day et al. 2016) and the CCAMLR control rule.

 Stock status determination